 - PLEASE NOTE: The research and reflection for this assignment is extremely time consuming.
 In order to complete this assignment satisfactorily you will need to begin early in the semester by interviewing willing family members to get adequate information for this project.
 It is not enough to rely solely on your own experience in your family. - Use the handouts titled "Family of Origin paper" found in the top section of your class page for suggestions on questions to ask family members. - Personal interviews are best in that they give you opportunity to ask additional questions about the family members answers.
-This allows for greater depth of understanding of the family processes. - The questions and topics are only suggestions.
+This allows for greater depth of understanding of the family processes. - Please note that we do not expect you press family members to give you information who are upset with disclosure of family information after you have explained the value of the assignment for yourself. - The questions and topics are only suggestions.
 It is not necessary to ask every question.
 As you proceed with interviews, certain themes will become apparent and will help you narrow down your areas of focus. - If you cannot locate three generations for personal interviews, access information about those generations from aunts, uncles, and cousins, or parents. - If you have no one but yourself left in your family, let me know the reasons for that in your introduction of your family, and gather information as best you can.

-2. Richardson Assignments; Due November 7th, 10% of final grade
+Richardson Assignments; Due November 4th; 10% of final grade